 In my own creative work, I’ve produced flipbooks, zoetrope strips and praxinoscope disks as a way to generate images and ideas.
 But these and other pre-cinema approaches are also really great teaching tools.
 They are a low stakes way to try out ideas and learn basic animation principles.
-As objects, they are in some ways more accessible than single channel linear animations.
+As objects, they are in some ways more accessible than single channel linear animated film or video.

 In Drawing Outside the Lines, my co-faculty, Lisa Sweet, and I asked students to combine two antiquated technologies in their image-making by creating copperplate etched disks for praxinoscopes they made from repurposed record turntables.